The 6 best 2-player board games in 2024

 • Should you buy: Board games for 2 players can be expensive, so we give a balanced overview of whether we think a product is worth buying in this section.
 We also list reasons to buy or not to buy here.

-Finally, we rank 2-player board games using a standardized set of criteria; we look at gameplay, accessibility (how easy it is to understand and get into), replayability, setup and pack-down, and component quality.
-Here's how it's presented:
+Finally, we rank 2-player board games using a standardized set of criteria.
+We look at gameplay, accessibility (how easy it is to understand and get into), replayability, setup and pack-down, and component quality.
+Here's how this is all presented:

 Swipe to scroll horizontally